What do our clients think? Average 5 out of 5 based on 134 reviewsRead all reviews

 The purpose of treatment with Roaccutane is to potentially clear acne long-term.
 Whilst this is the case for many patients, others may experience as little acne again but this is usually not as severe as it was before.
 Some patients – a small percentage – may need a second course of treatment.

-We treat patients who are 18 years old+ but would consider, at our discretion, patients who are 17 years old so long as they have parental consent, and attend all appointments with a parent or guardian.
-Younger than 17 and we advise patients to go through the NHS, via their GP.
+We treat patients who are 18 years of age or older.
+Patients who are younger than 18 we advise to go through the NHS, via their GP.

 • Women who are, or who might be, pregnant